Bridewell Palace: Bridewell Palace

 The palace was built on the site of the medieval St Bride's Inn directly south of St Bride's Church at a cost of £39,000 for Henry VIII who treated it as a main London residence 1515–1523.
 Standing on the banks of the River Fleet, the related saint since the medieval age has been St Bride.
 The papal delegation had preliminary meetings here in 1528 before advising the pope on whether the King could divorce Catherine of Aragon.
 The building was a project of Cardinal Thomas Wolsey.

 Bridewell Palace consisted of two brick-built courtyards, with the royal lodgings in three storeys around the inner courtyard.
 A grand processional staircase led to them from the outer courtyard.
 Bridewell was the first royal palace not to have a great hall and its staircase was a feature that recurs in Henry VIII's later residences.
 On the north side of the outer courtyard stood the kitchens and gatehouse.
 There was a long gallery (240 ft) which connected the inner court with Blackfriars, issuing out at Apothecaries Hall on Blackfriars Lane which formerly ran beyond its western façade.

-After Wolsey's fall in 1530, the palace was leased to the French ambassador 1531–1539, and was the setting for Holbein's celebrated painting, The Ambassadors (1533).
+After Wolsey's fall in 1530, the palace was leased to the French ambassador 1531–1539, and was the setting for Holbein's painting, The Ambassadors (1533).

-From palace to orphanage/prison to school
+Bridewell Prison and Orphanage

 In 1553, Edward VI gave the palace over to the City of London for the housing of homeless children and for the punishment of "disorderly women".
 The City took full possession in 1556 and turned the site into a prison, hospital and workrooms.
 In 1557 the City authorities created a joint administration for the Bridewell and Bethlehem Hospitals when Bethlem Royal Hospital also became the responsibility of the Bridewell Governors.